-This course covers human responses to ionizing radiation, selfstructure, self-function, and self-proliferation.
+This course covers human responses to ionizing radiation, self-structure, self-function, and self-proliferation.
 Also covered are the effects of radiation, radiation dose, molecular and cellular and radiobiology including protein and DNA synthesis and production of free radicals.
 Single target - single hit and multi target - single hit theories, relationship between intracellular response, early and late effects of radiation, cytogenetic effects, clinical implications of radiographs for the pregnant female, sources of exposure, cardinal principle of radiation protection and radiation control, occupational exposure and classification of warning signs are also covered.
-PREREQUISITE: RAD 1209

-Radiographic Physics.
+PREREQUISITES: RAD 1219 and RAD 1236.
 Lecture / Lab.

-R AD 22 246 A pplie d Clir nical Radiology IV (3 cr)
+RAD 2246 Applie d Clir nical Radiology IV (3 cr) 0

-0

 This course is a continuation of the skills and training acquired in Applied Clinical Radiology III.
 It offers the student the opportunity to apply skills, learned didactically, in the clinical setting.
 It provides the student with practical learning opportunities and experiences in the medical radiography environment.
 The student will observe, assist, and solo on radiographic procedures and will prove competency and proficiency while being supervised by a registered Radiologic Technologist.
 The student is required to successfully complete competencies, proficiencies, mandatory and elective performance objectives, semester performance objectives, and image evaluations in order to progress to the next clinical course.
 Twenty-one lab hours per week.
-PREREQUISITES: RAD 1206 Applied Clinical Radiology I, RAD 1226 Applied Clinical Radiology II, and RAD 1236 Applied Clinical Radiology III.
+PREREQUISITES: RAD 1219 and RAD 1236.
 Lab.